SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Per-Flow Metadata:
 : Refers to metadata that doesn't change often during the lifetime of a connection and thus can be exchanged once or as needed.
 This is communicated per flow (i.e., UDP 4-tuple) between client and network.
-This is sent from client to network.
 : Examples of such metadata are client request to honor per-packet metadata and preferences.

 Per-Packet Metadata:
 : Refers to metadata that varies packet to packet within the same flow, often capturing the nature and characteristics of the traffic each packet carries.
 This needs to be communicated on a per packet basis.
-This is sent from server to network.
 : Examples of such metadata are Packet Priority and tolerance to delay

 Reactive Management: